SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets-collection.md

 </tr>
 <tr>
 <td align="left"><a href="#info-gauge">Info Gauge</a></td>
-<td align="left">Shows one data point in form of a radial gauge and multiple data points as labels.</td>
+<td align="left">The “Info gauge” widget visualizes one data point in form of a radial gauge and multiple data points as labels.</td>
 </tr>
 <tr>
 <td align="left"><a href="#widget-html">HTML</a></td>